Network Leader Spotlight: Mindy Gold

 “This network is special.
 It is so thoughtful,” Mindy explained.
 “All of the people in this network are open and willing to share.
 We spend time thinking about our goals.
 The public declaration of goals in this space is safe and an important part of my work.”

 Through The Innovation in Jewish Education Network, Mindy has gained new perspectives on how to be an effective network leader.
 She has learned how to cultivate meaningful relationships and work towards targeted goals.
 An important part of the network experience for Mindy is growing alongside other educators.

 “I learn so much from reflecting as a group rather than reflecting just by myself.
 I am able to set a more targeted goal in the network, to pick one small thing to work on over the course of the year,” Mindy said.

-In 2015 Mindy became a member of Cohort 7 of the Mandel Teacher Education Institute.
-After completing the cohort, Mindy suggested that an alumni network be created.
-Today, she is the network weaver of the Mandel Teacher Education Institute network.
+In 2015 Mindy became a member of Cohort 7 of the Mandel Teacher Educator Institute.
+After completing the cohort, Mindy added an online learning community to the graduate network learning opportunities.
+Today, she is the network weaver of the Mandel Teacher Educator Institute.